dudupo/Academic/README.md

 ### Groverizing Recent Results in the Era of Parameterized Complexity
 We are not introducing any new concepts or proofs here, but rather assembling existing pieces together.
 [Draft](https://github.com/dudupo/Academic/blob/master/projects/pdfs/montone_local_search.pdf).

+### Near Threshold Regime
+Here we ask if, in the presence of noise which is slightly higher than the threshold, one can design a fault-tolerant circuit to generate a useful output.
+The idea is to ensure that any time one chooses to turn on the fridge, some meaningful computation will be done, even if it is not the desirable one.
+[Draft](https://github.com/dudupo/Academic/blob/master/projects/pdfs/recycle.pdf).

 ## Are you interested in collaborating in any way?
 If so, feel free to request a pull, open an issue, or send an email.